alan-maguire/wss/README.md

 case we would need to create generations for each node.

-[wss-v4.py](./wss-v4.py) implements this approach; given a cgroup path ('-c cgroup_path') it will age out the current set of generations gradually over an interval.
+[wss-v4.py](./wss-v4.py) implements this approach; given a cgroup name ('-c cgroup') it will age out the current set of generations gradually over an interval.
 It uses the number of generations as the basis for figuring out when to age out, so for example for a 10 second interval with 4 generations it will